Spencer Leigh Hughes: Death

 Hughes died suddenly on 22 February 1920 at the age of 61 from heart failure.
-Apparently while speaking at an engagement in Lancashire early in 1920, he broke a blood vessel setting up an aneurism which terminated fatally.
+Apparently while speaking at an engagement in Lancashire early in 1920, he broke a blood vessel setting up an aneurysm which terminated fatally.
 It was reported that Hughes had been unwell for some time and had not attended Parliament in the current session.
 His funeral took place on 27 February 1920 at Ipswich.